 Other instances of a soft credit check can include renting an apartment or opening a bank account.
 Getting a look at how you manage your money can prove reliability and bring peace of mind to an employer, landlord or creditor.

-Since credit card companies can do a soft credit pull without your consent, you may wonder just who else is allowed to do this.
-A soft credit check is rarely done without a good reason for doing so, though, or done by just anybody off the street.
+When a credit card company runs a soft credit pull without your consent, you may wonder just who else is allowed to do this.
+While a hard inquiry is never allowed to be pulled without your consent, a soft credit check can be pulled without it.
+A soft credit check is rarely done without a good reason for doing so, though, and won’t be pulled by just anybody.

 The following individuals and institutions may perform or ask permission to do a soft credit check:

-As you can see, a soft credit check is less an invasion of privacy and more of a confirmation that you are a creditworthy individual.
+As you can see, a soft credit check is less an invasion of privacy and more of a confirmation that you’re a creditworthy individual.
 With little to no risk to your hard-earned credit score, rest assured these pulls are just another step in the processes of your financial life.
-And if you know you’ve got good credit history, relax and let them see how good at building credit you really are.
+If you know you’ve got good credit history, relax and let them see how good at building credit you really are.

-Does Closing Your Credit Card Hurt Your Credit Score?
+Does Closing A Credit Card Hurt Your Credit?